Patients and Visitors

 If a patient decides not to be listed in the hospital directory or chooses not to have a condition released, media relations staff, the nursing supervisor on-call, or any other health care professional will not be able to provide a condition update or even acknowledge that an individual is a patient.
 Our response will be, "I have no information available for a person by that name.”

-In the case of trauma patients, we will not be able to confirm that the patient is being treated at a CHI Franciscan hospital, nor provide a condition until the patient (or in case of incapacity, a family member) has been admitted to the hospital and decided whether or not to opt out of the hospital directory.
+In the case of trauma patients, we will not be able to confirm that the patient is being treated at a Virginia Mason Franciscan Health hospital, nor provide a condition until the patient (or in case of incapacity, a family member) has been admitted to the hospital and decided whether or not to opt out of the hospital directory.
 This process can take hours or days.

 To aid journalists in their stories, we can confirm whether we are or are not receiving victims of a particular accident, shooting, house fire or other event.
 In the case of disasters, we will provide the number of patients, the nature of injuries as we know them at the time, gender and range of ages.
 Once the patients have arrived and are being treated in the emergency department, we will not have additional information to provide until they have been admitted and have agreed to the previously described disclosures.